practicalmeteor/spacejam/README.md

 spacejam help
 ```

-### Running your package tests without a meteor app
+### Running your package tests standalone

-From within your package folder, run:
+to run your package tests without a meteor app, from within your package folder, run:

 ````
 spacejam test-packages ./